codecrafters-io/build-your-own-grep/solutions/haskell/04-positive_character_groups/explanation.md

 take (length s - 2) $ tail s
 ```

-The `fmap` function is similar to the `map` function that exists in many other programming languages.
+The `fmap` function is identical to the `map` function that exists in many other programming languages.
 The `map` function also exists in Haskell but its application is restricted to lists.
-The Functor map, or `fmap`, is more generic and can be applied to many other parametrized types that are an instance of the class `Functor`.
+The Functor map, or `fmap`, is more generic and can be applied to many other parametrically polymorphic types that are an instance of the type class `Functor`.

-A functor can be seen a generic container.
 For more information about the `Functor` type class, see [this tutorial](https://mmhaskell.com/monads/functors).
 If you are not familiar with type classes in general, [this article](https://serokell.io/blog/haskell-typeclasses) by Serokell provides a good introduction.